civo/terraform-provider-civo/README.md

 $ make build
 ```

-Using the provider
+Documentation
 ----------------------

+* For new Terraform users, we have guides written for you on [Civo website](https://www.civo.com/docs/terraform)
-The documentation is available at [Civo Provider documentation](https://registry.terraform.io/providers/civo/civo/latest/docs)
+* For experienced Terraform users, the documentation is available at [Terraform Registry](https://registry.terraform.io/providers/civo/civo/latest/docs)

 Developing the Provider